sparkfun/OpenLog_Artemis/CONTRIBUTING.md

 Thank you so *much* for offering to help out.
 We truly appreciate it.

 If you'd like to contribute, start by searching through the [issues](https://github.com/sparkfun/OpenLog_Artemis/issues) and [pull requests](https://github.com/sparkfun/OpenLog_Artemis/pulls) to see whether someone else has raised a similar idea or question.
+Please check the [closed issues](https://github.com/sparkfun/OpenLog_Artemis/issues?q=is%3Aissue+is%3Aclosed) and [closed pull requests](https://github.com/sparkfun/OpenLog_Artemis/pulls?q=is%3Apr+is%3Aclosed) too - you may find that your issue or feature has already been discussed.

 If you decide to add a feature or support for a new sensor to OpenLog Artemis, please create a PR and follow these best practices: